Open Methodology

 What is heuristic vs live vs planned

-Live (actively used in scoring)
+Live (actively used in the Passport Health Score)

 • Airtightness from EPC when present